 A major attraction of Lamanai is the well-preserved mask of a Maya ruler emerging from a crocodile headdress.

 Lamanai, one of Belize’s largest Maya sites, sits on the bank of the 30-mile-long New River Lagoon in the Orange Walk District.
 It features monumental architecture of temples and palaces dating from the Classic and Pre-Classic Periods.
 Set in tropical forest and providing amazing views from several of its large temples, Lamanai provides you a unique glimpse into the culture of the Maya and the biological diversity of the tropical rainforest.

 Lamanai is the community with the longest history of human habitation in Belize.
-It was setteled around 900 B.C and still occupied two and a half thousand years later when Spanish missionaries arrive to the site in 1544.
-During their almost century long domination the Spanish built two "Ramada" Churches that were used in their efforts to Christianize the site's inhabitants.
-Eventually, in 1640 the Maya in several frontier towns rebelled against churches and villages throught Belize.
+It was settled around 900 B.C and was still occupied two and a half thousand years later, when Spanish missionaries arrived to the site in 1544.
+During their almost century- long domination, the Spanish built two "Ramada" Churches that were used in their efforts to Christianize the site's inhabitants.
+Eventually, in 1640 the Maya in several frontier towns rebelled against churches and villages throughout Belize.
 By the 1800's, investors began a sugar operation at Lamanai.
-A dramatic fall in world sugar prices, and outbrakes of malaria aong the workers, resulted in failure of the enterprise and the mill and farm were abandoned just a few years after their establishment.
+A dramatic fall in world sugar prices, and outbreakes of malaria among the workers resulted in failure of the enterprise, and the mill and farm were abandoned, just a few years after its establishment.

 Liquid mercury was discovered in an offering that was placed below the ballcourt marker at this site!
-This represents one of only two examples of mercury found in the Maya world, (the other was at Caracol, Also in Belize).
+This represents one (1) of only two (2) examples of mercury found in the Maya world (the other was at Caracol, also in Belize).